ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 - Compass mode
 - Quick and easy calibration of sensors

-Setup Guide
+Setup guide
 - No pairing needed, just turn on PC Bluetooth and install batteries to the controller
 - Press any button on the controller, then click the Search icon in app
 - Click the Connect button, that's it

-Calibration for Motion Sensing and Motion Pointer
+Calibration for motion sensing and motion pointer
 - Place the controller upside down on a stable surface, then click the CAL button, that's it

 Download latest version